 I exhort you therefore, brethren, by the mercies of God, to present your bodies a living sacrifice, holy and well pleasing to God, which is your spiritual service (Romans 12:1, HBFV).

 There are a number of ways this question could be answered.
 To be brief, I will simply contrast the idea of being a living sacrifice to the Eternal with two other kinds.
 One kind is to a pagan false god and the other to God based on his Old Testament law.

 In the non-Christian religion of the Roman Empire, some of the temples to pagan deities included such worship practices as temple prostitution.
 Paul makes a number of references to this in his epistles, mentioning how the Christian converts came out of such worthless practices.
-With this in mind, we can see that being an 'offering' to God would mean not taking part in the evil practices of pagan worship, which God hates, but rather doing those things which he wants us to do.
+With this in mind, we can see that being a sacrifice to God would mean not taking part in the evil practices of pagan worship, which God hates, but rather doing those things which he wants us to do.

-Our Father wants us to lay ourselves aside daily, dedicating ourselves to him and His way of life.
+Our Father wants us to lay ourselves aside daily, dedicating ourselves to him and living His way of life.
 The rest of Romans 12 gives us some examples of how we can sacrifice ourselves on a daily basis.
 Below are just a few of them.

-We can sacrifice ourselves by not conforming to this evil world (Romans 12:2), by being transformed by a renewing of our minds, and by proving what is the good and acceptable and perfect will of God.
-We can also strive not to be vain and self-centered but in humility serve others with whatever gifts God we possess (verses 3 - 8).
+We can sacrifice ourselves by not living to conform to this evil world (Romans 12:2), by being transformed by a renewing of our minds, and by proving what is the good and acceptable and perfect will of God.
+We can also strive not to be vain and self-centered but in humility serve others with whatever gifts we possess (verses 3 - 8).

 We also should not pretend to love but sincerely do so as Jesus loved us (Romans 12:9), reject evil and hold fast to what is right and good, and finally to serve others based on their needs not ours (verse 15).